 It is conveniently sized to sit below most kitchen cabinets and is well-mannered enough to not hog counter space.
 Controls are as easy as pushing a button.
 What especially caught my eye is that the Baratza Encore encourages repairing and is easily serviceable.
 That’s a fresh breath of air in a world where consumers are expected to dump an appliance at the first signs of trouble and buy a new one.

 |Great build quality||Some customers report repeated clogging issues|

 Capresso 560.01 Infinity Conical Burr

 There are four grind settings available, viz. extra fine, fine, regular, and coarse.
-You get to take your pick from the options and offer, and even make slight adjustments to get the grinder work to your preference.
+You get to take your pick from the options and offer and even make slight adjustments to get the grinder to work to your preference.